Workshops

 You can read about the 2013 teaching tour by Michael Redmond 9p and the 2002 Kisei title game and associated teaching.

-The fees shown above will be doubled for a workshop where the teacher is of professional strength (such as the Strong Players' Teaching Weekend), but if the visit is attached to an event, or is sponsorred, then there is often no change.
+The fees shown above may be doubled for a workshop where the teacher is of professional strength (such as the Strong Players' Teaching Weekend), but if the visit is attached to an event, or is sponsorred, then there is often no change.

 If you have any comments, please email the webmaster on web-master AT britgo DOT org.